mgechev/blog.mgechev.com/content/post/2014-06-08-angularjs-in-patterns-part-2-services.md

 - It improves the testability of your source code
 - You can control the creation of singleton objects (in our case the IoC container controls it for us, by instantiating the singletons lazy)

-For further discussion on this topic Misko Hevery's [article](http://googletesting.blogspot.com/2008/05/tott-using-dependancy-injection-to.html) in the Google Testing blog could be considered.
+For further discussion on this topic Miško Hevery's [article](http://googletesting.blogspot.com/2008/05/tott-using-dependancy-injection-to.html) in the Google Testing blog could be considered.

 #### Factory Method